 How about a maritime aerial for good measure?
 Pictured here, Estero Bay is a haven for boaters and countless species of birds, among other wildlife.
 It’s just northwest of Bonita Springs.

 Bonita Beach is as good a place as any to start.
-After all, The Beaches of Fort Myers & Sanibel are widely recognized as the “Seashell Capital of the World.”
-Here, the conch, junonia, lightning whelk and lettered olive are commonly found, as are fully intact sand dollars.
+After all, the coastline of Fort Myers is recognized as the “Seashell Capital of the World.”
+Here, Florida fighting conch, lightning whelk and lettered olive are commonly found, as are fully intact sand dollars at certain times of the year.

 It may go without saying, but pictures don’t even do the area justice.
-Luckily, that just means you should plan a trip to Bonita Springs and Estero to take it all in for yourself (and to take incredible photos of your own).
+Luckily, that just means you should add a visit to Bonita Springs and Estero to your future travel plans (and to take incredible photos of your own).

 At the end of the day, no matter how many shells you find, how many dolphins you spot or how many miles of shoreline you walk, watching the sun set over the Gulf is something you simply can’t leave out of your itinerary.